Rider-io/Learn2code-/README.md

-I'll be learning how to code the basics here.
+# I'll be learning how to code the JS basics here

+console.log("Hello, World!");